NitkarshChourasia/weather_app_assignment/documentation_website/weather-app-my-project/docs/Overview of Project Structure for Weather Application.md

-Your project structure appears to be organized in a clean and modular way.
-Here's a breakdown of each component and its purpose:

 1. **`__pycache__`**:
    - This directory contains the compiled bytecode files of your Python scripts.
 These are automatically generated when the scripts are executed, improving performance by avoiding recompilation.